kallaway/100-days-of-code/log.md

 Today's Progress:I did "Technical Documentation Page" on freeCodeCamp, I will try to design navigation bar.I read some blogs and listened to syntax podcast,read some information on w3schools and MDN.

 Feelings:I'm feeling okay, today I noticed that I should work with Github, after making my projects betteer, I want to deploy to my account.

+Day 18:December 21, 2019

+Today's Progress:I discovered netninja Youtube channel, I didn't completely understood CSS Positioning and I watched all the videos in the playlist.
+I am feeling I have a better picture in my min now.Then, finished my projects but I have still some problem with my design and responsive screen.I couldn't adjust, always some parts are going at the edge of the page or overlapping each other.
+I will try to fix that tomorrow.
+Then, I did challenge with logical questions, I learned so many new terms and HTML tags, it was informative.
+Then, I started to learn about Skeleton and started my last project.
+I found a very good course.I'm following that course, too.
+And, I finished one project about navigation bars with a video.

+Feelings: I am feeling so happy actually, I wish I could discover this area before going to university.
+I never had any chance to see such websites before.
+This year I learned so many things and all by myself.
+This is incredible.
+I think school didn't teach me anything and I am really sad about that.